-- 2.24 £1,399,000 of these resources were originally earmarked as part of 2015/16 Revenue Monitoring Report No. 1 to the Strategic Policy and Resources Committee (Report No. 15/395 refers) which approved the proposal to earmark resources to equip the new school at Bertha Park.
-The balance at 31 March 2017 includes a further £400,000 approved in the 2017/18 Revenue Monitoring Report 3 to the Strategic Policy & Resources Committee (Report No 18/41 refers). - 2.25 It is therefore proposed, that £1,799,000 is earmarked to support the delivery of the new school at Bertha Park and this may be increased by further resources from Education and Children's Services in the future.
-These resources will be utilised in future years once the school is built. - 2.26 These resources will be monitored as part of the revenue monitoring process and reported to the Strategic Policy and Resources Committee.
+- 2.20 £1,399,000 of these resources were originally earmarked as part of 2015/16 Revenue Monitoring Report No. 1 to the Strategic Policy and Resources Committee (Report No. 15/395 refers) which approved the proposal to earmark resources to equip the new school at Bertha Park.
+A further £400,000 was approved in 2017/18 Revenue Monitoring Report 3 to the Strategic Policy & Resources Committee (Report No 18/41 refers). - 2.21 £1,799,000 is therefore earmarked to support the delivery of the new school at Bertha Park and this may be increased by further resources from Education and Children's Services as required. - 2.22 These resources will be monitored as part of the revenue monitoring process and reported to the Strategic Policy and Resources Committee.